vptyp/vptyp/README.md

 📱 Easiest way to contact with me: @vptyp - telegram

-🔉 I also enjoy listening to Kendrick Lamar and Drake during my work time to help me concentrate.
+🔉 I also enjoy listening to Kendrick Lamar and ~~Drake~~ _(ain't no big three, it's just big me)_ during my work time to help me concentrate.
 Their music provides a great backdrop for my creative process and helps me stay focused.

  🇩🇪 In free time learning german, so will be happy to talk with native speakers :D